rajuyce/faqs/tools/aws.md

 #### EC2 & Networking
 1. **Your EC2 instance is unreachable — how do you troubleshoot?**
-   - Check security group rules, NACLs, route tables.
+   - Check security group rules, NACLs, and route tables.
    - Confirm instance state and system status checks.
-   - Verify correct subnet with a public IP or NAT for private subnets.
+   - Verify the correct subnet with a public IP or NAT for private subnets.
    - Validate DNS settings and SSH key.

 2. **How do you design a highly available EC2 setup?**